JIU Josai International University

 Lee Jin (Faculty of International Humanities)

-University President Award (Outstanding Extracurricular Activities Award)
+University President Award (Excellent Extracurricular Activities Award)

-Women's Ekiden Club (Group)
+Women's Ekiden Team (Team)

-Women's Softball Club (Group)
+Women's Softball Club (Team)

 Ayaka Saeki (Graduate School of Humanities)

-Yunxiang Zhu (Graduate School of Business Design)
+Zhu Yunxiang (Graduate School of Business Design)

-Yu Yisong (Graduate School of International Administration)
+Yu Kisong (Graduate School of International Administration)

-Chiba Prefecture Governor's Award for Nursing Students
+Governor's Award for Nursing Students of Chiba Prefecture

 Nagisa Takahashi (Faculty of Nursing)